rune/rune/docs/docs/make-your-first-game.md

 ```

+`logic.ts` manages the state and actions of your game.
+Actions change the game's state, and the Rune client communicates and tracks these changes.

+To provide interactivity, you can listen to tile flips and manage matched pairs using actions in Rune.
+For instance, every time a tile flips, its ID is added to the flippedTiles array.
+If two tiles match, they get added to the match array.
+Tiles that don't match flip back.

+Use the gamestate custom event in main.ts to listen for changes in game state and update the UI accordingly.

 let's break down some of these functions

 `Rune.initLogic()` is a function that holds all the logic of the game, its the brain of your game, it takes an object as parameters, the object has these properties

 `minPlayers : number` minimum amount of players of the game (not less than 1)

 `maxPlayers: number` maximum amount of players of the game (not more than 4)

 `setup : function` a function that returns the initial state of your game, eg. scores=0, flippedTiles=[] etc all which will be available on the game object